 Non-statutory sex education

 The government recommends that all primary schools have a sex education programme, tailored to the age and maturity of pupils, that teaches the facts about human reproduction.
 We therefore provide some non-statutory sex education in Years 5 and 6, covering how human reproduction occurs.
 Parents have the right to request their child be withdrawn from the PSHE lessons that specifically refer to human reproduction.
 For more information please see our PSHE policy and Relationships and Sex Education Policy.

-Children learn what money is; the difference between wants and needs; where money comes from; the role of banks; different types of money; and are introduced to the concepts of interest, taxation, inflation, supply and demand.
+Children learn what money is, the importance of money, and simple budgeting.
+They also learn about different types of jobs and careers and are encouraged to think about what work they might like to do as adults and how they would like to contribute to society.
 Children in Year 4 run their own charity fundraising sale, whilst children in Year 6 organise a Macmillan coffee afternoon for parents and carers.

 At Uplands we promote Respect for All and value every individual child.
 We also respect the right of our children, their families and our staff, to hold beliefs, religious or otherwise, and understand that sometimes these may be in tension with some aspects of PSHE Education.
 As with all teaching at Uplands, PSHE is taught in such a way as to be inclusive and value all children irrespective of their ability, gender, race, ethnicity, or any other protected characteristics.